karammulc/BellaBeat-Case-Study/README.md

 The weightlog table was dropped from the analysis due to the following reasons:

-Incomplete data: Only 8 unique IDs, which may not provide a comprehensive view of user behavior and patterns.
+1. Incomplete data: Only 8 unique IDs, which may not provide a comprehensive view of user behavior and patterns.
-Missing values: High number of null values in the Fat column, suggesting unreliable data capture or reporting.
+2. Missing values: High number of null values in the Fat column, suggesting unreliable data capture or reporting.
-Relevance: Weight data was not considered a major variable for the analysis.
+3. Relevance: Weight data was not considered a major variable for the analysis.

 Data Manipulation
-1. Adding Time of Day Column

-Added a DayPeriod column to the hourlyintensities and hourlysteps tables to categorize data into "Morning" (6 AM to 11:59 AM), "Afternoon" (12 PM to 3:59 PM), and "Night" (4 PM to 5:59 AM):
+Adding Time of Day Column:  I added a DayPeriod column to the hourlyintensities and hourlysteps tables to categorize data into "Morning" (6 AM to 11:59 AM), "Afternoon" (12 PM to 3:59 PM), and "Night" (4 PM to 5:59 AM):

 ```sql
 SELECT *,